Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 At the Document Level: Framework Readiness

-Readiness work starts with your company wiki, PDFs, and shared drives, and tells you how your documentation matches up against frameworks.
-It produces:
+Readiness is the macro view.
+You point it at your company wiki, PDFs, and shared drives, and it tells you how your documentation matches up against frameworks.
+It produces a checklist of the exact artifacts needed to prove you follow those policies.

-- A checklist of artifacts needed to prove controls operate in practice.
+- Artifact checklist: Identifies the evidence needed to prove controls operate in practice.

 At the Artifact Level: Control Testing